J1 Waiver Denied: The Most Common Reasons

 Obtaining a waiver of the two-year home residence requirement is not always the easiest task to undertake.

-Was your J1 waiver denied or rejected after submission?
-If you find yourself in this situation, the bad news is that the Waiver Review Division within the Department of State typically won’t reconsider your application, as they conduct a rigorous review before a final decision is made.
+If you find yourself with a waiver denial, it’s important to understand that the Waiver Review Division within the Department of State typically won’t reconsider your application, as they conduct a rigorous review before a final decision is made.

-A motion to reconsider is filed when you believe that USCIS made a legal error when making its decision.
+• A motion to reconsider is filed when you believe that USCIS made a legal error when making its decision.

+Often, the best strategy may be to reapply under a different statutory basis (mentioned above).
 For example, if a No Objection Statement waiver was denied due to government funding, applying under exceptional hardship or persecution may be a better option.

 Denial After Receiving New Information

-In some cases, you may have your J1 waiver denied after receiving information that could alter your eligibility.
-If that’s the case you may be able to file a new application in the case of exceptional hardship to a citizen, spouse, or child or based on persecution.
+In some cases, you may have your J-1 waiver denied after receiving information that could alter your eligibility.
+If that’s the case, you may be able to file a new application in the case of exceptional hardship to a citizen, spouse, or child or based on persecution.

-Common Reasons for J1 Waiver Denial
+Common Reasons for J-1 Waiver Denial

-J1 waiver applications undergo rigorous review, and even small mistakes can lead to rejection.
+J-1 waiver applications undergo rigorous review, and even small mistakes can lead to rejection.
 Common reasons for denial include:

 • Applying under an incorrect statutory basis promptly